Career Timeline of Halle Berry: Major Achievements and Milestones

 Loading Video...

-November 2021: Release of Bruised on Netflix
+November 2021: Bruised released on Netflix

-In November 2021, Bruised, directed by and starring Halle Berry, was released on Netflix.
+In November 2021, "Bruised", directed by and starring Halle Berry, was released on Netflix.

 Loading Video...

-January 2023: Signing with Range Media Partners
+January 2023: Signed with Range Media Partners

 In January 2023, Halle Berry signed with Range Media Partners as a producer and director.